MattDodsonEnglish/docs/readme.md

 ### Theme Installation

 The first step is to unzip the downloaded package.
 Inside, you will find the zipped theme and a documentation file.
-Upload the theme to your blog with the following steps:
+Follow these steps to upload the theme to your blog:

-1. Log in to your Ghost website admin (*example.com/ghost*)
+1. Log in to your Ghost website admin (*example.com/ghost*).
-2. In the left-side menu of your admin, click **Design**
+2. In the left-side menu of your admin, click **Design**.
-3. Scroll down to the **INSTALLED THEMES** section
+3. Scroll down to the **INSTALLED THEMES** section.
-4. Click **Upload a theme**
+4. Click **Upload a theme**.
-5. Select the theme file (*krabi.zip*)
+5. Select the theme file (*krabi.zip*).
 6. Once uploaded, click on **Activate now** to activate the theme immediately.
 If you want to activate it later, click **Close**.

 ---